-If you'd like to learn more about how to use your new Oliver Travel Trailer, we have created a library of videos that include just about every aspect of using your Oliver and maintaining it.
-See the video section on our website for more details.
+If you would like to learn more about how to use your new Oliver Travel Trailer, we have created a library of videos that include just about every aspect of using and maintaining your Oliver.
+See the video section on our website or channel on YouTube for more details.